 Arcyria sp. (genus) (A slime mould)

-The genus Arcyria dates back to Linnaeus in 1753 through the species A. denudata.
+The genus Arcyria dates back to Linnaeus in 1753 through the type species A. denudata.

-Arcyria sporangia are brightly colored red, yellow, grey or white, mostly stalked, often in large groups easily seen with the naked eye.
-More than 50 species are known, many are common, and distributed worldwide.
+The genus Arcyria contains 55 accepted species (Lado 2024)., mostly stalked, often in large groups easily seen with the naked eye.
+Many are common, and distributed worldwide.
 Collectors often encounter these colorful species on decaying logs as clusters of many sporangia often covering extensive areas.

 Arcyria sp. (genus) is listed in the following regions: